eevleevs/hashequal/README.md

 # hashequal
-a Python module to write simple interactive calculation notebooks
+a Python module to write simple calculation notebooks
 it modifies the calling script annotating the results of the operations marked with #=

 ## instructions